Dahlonega School No. 1

-Dahlonega School No. 1 is an historic school building located near Ottumwa, Iowa, United States.
+Dahlonega School No. 1 is a historic school building located near Ottumwa, Iowa, United States.
 It is located in the center of the unincorporated community of Dahlonega.
 The building was completed in 1921 and served as a school building until 1959.
 It served as a voting place for the township until 1986.
 The one-room schoolhouse measures 1100 sqft.
 The property was listed on the National Register of Historic Places in 2000.